 Start planning your game localization early

-Localization is a long process fraught with technical hurdles.
+Certainly, localization is a long process fraught with technical hurdles.
 Starting the planning process early helps you avoid language-specific issues, ensures the game interface will accommodate new languages, and gives you ample time to build a glossary.

-The more runway you give yourself, the more time you and your partner will have to build a truly first-rate game.
+Besides, the more runway you give yourself, the more time you and your partner will have to build a truly first-rate game.